spiral/docs/basics/quick-start.md

 You can use sorters, filters and pagination in one request.
 Multiple filters can be activated at once.

+> Run the `php app.php prototype:inject -r` to clean up your injections and speed up application.
+You can also declare `PostController` as singleton.

 ## Validate Request

 ### Hydrate Entity